On this page

 Receiving an inheritance is usually a mix of emotions.
-Although you’re happy about the improvement to your finances, it’s often coupled with sadness about the loss of a family member or friend.
+Although you’re happy about the improvement in your finances, it’s coupled with sadness of losing a family member or friend.

-It also brings lots of confusion about the best way to manage the bequest.
+It can also be challenging working out the best way to manage the bequest.

-While your first thought may be to pay off your mortgage or take a holiday, it’s worth considering putting some of the money away for your retirement.
-Here’s some pros and cons to help you decide the best course of action.
+While your first thought may be to pay off your mortgage or take a holiday, it’s worth considering putting at least some of the money away for your retirement.
+Here are some pros and cons to help you decide the best course of action.

 Points to consider before making a decision